 Their every decision has been inspected through every angle to ensure giving the best possible outcome.

-3. You have a good sense of humor.
+3. They have a good sense of humor.

 Deep Thinkers really do.
 This might come as a surprise but the depth of their thinking enables them to find humor in certain situations others are limited to perceive.